Paper Chan's Little Guide to Minecraft Server Optimization!

 If you notice the suspect digging toward ores without a line of sight, it is a strong indication that the player is using x-ray.

-The most effective anti-xray measure is to foster a mature community where cheating is frowned upon.
-Creating an environment where players are encouraged to report cheaters will always be the most ideal way to prevent xray.
+💡 The most effective anti-xray measure is to foster a mature community where cheating is frowned upon.
+Creating an environment where players are encouraged to report cheaters will always be the most ideal way to prevent x-ray.

 There are many things I left out and that is not without a reason.
-Those other settings often introduce too much gameplay compromises or only have minimum performance improvements on a majority of small-to-medium size server.
+Those other settings often introduce too many gameplay compromises or only have minimal performance improvements on the majority of small-to-medium sized servers.
 For a full list of available configs, check out the official PaperMC Documentation.
+Modern Minecraft is resource demanding and there is only so much you can optimize until you have to ask yourself, is this still worth the effort?

 There is only so much you can take out of a car to make it go faster until you are left with nothing but a steering wheel and a bare chassis, the same applies to optimizing your server.